rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 We can see that we can barely improve the occupancy by changing the block size / shared memory usage, but if we are able to move the register usage to the left, we can expect significant progress.
 Now, let's see how to do this.

 ### How to reduce per-thread register usage
-#### Re-order operations ?
+#### Re-order operations?
 In my limited experience, I have found no success in re-ordering operations within a kernel to optimize occupancy.
 In all the case that I saw, I was unable to be smarter than `nvcc` in my reordering.
 When you “manually” reorder source-level operations, most of the time `nvcc` will just re-schedule them back to an equivalent order it thinks is best.
 That’s why you usually don’t see improvements.
 My guess is that the compiler builds some sort of [direct acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) from the instruction dependency, and solves a balance between ILP and register usage.
-But I might be very wrong !
+But I might be very wrong!
 Instead, to get real gains the only options is to really change the operations you are doing.

 #### [Kokkos specific] Do not use `Kokkos::MDRangePolicy`
 I really love `Kokkos`, so I hate to write this but, as of now (September 2025), `Kokkos::MDRangePolicy` has a few issues that obliges me to advise you not to use it, namely: